FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/common_transfer_issues.md

 - Local PKI database

     In a Transfer CFT local PKI database, the private key is encrypted  by the PKIUTIL PKICER command (such as PKICER). the pkipassw parameter in the PKICER command is used to encrypt the private key in the local database
-    PKIUTIL PKICER ID=user1,iname=cert1.der,ikname=cert1k.der,pkipassw=&lt;password> .
+    PKIUTIL PKICER ID=user1,iname=cert1.der,ikname=cert1k.der,pkipassw=&lt;password&gt; .
-    All private keys  must be stored in PKI database with the same &lt;password>.
+    All private keys  must be stored in PKI database with the same &lt;password&gt;.
 As Transfer CFT must have access to the private key, the CFTPARM object must refer to the same value in the PKIPASSW parameter

 <!-- -->